 To stay up-to-date in the healthcare IT space, I often reference four of the most influential member associations: CHIME (College of Healthcare Information Management Executives), AMDIS (American Medical Directors of Information Systems), AONL (American Organization for Nursing Leadership), and HIMSS (Healthcare Information and Management Systems Society).
 I also love starting my day with the HIStalk blog and The Healthcare Blog (THCB), both of which are sure to be controversial and thought-provoking.

 For all of the aforementioned areas, social media is a fantastic resource to find great content.
 Hootsuite is one of the first tabs I open in my browser window each morning because I learn so much from articles that appear in my LinkedIn and Twitter feeds.

 Some of the handles I follow on Twitter are:

 I would love to hear from you.
 How do you stay afloat in the sea of information?
 What or who are your favorite sources for healthcare industry news?
 Do you incorporate social media into your information gathering process?
-Please share in the comments below.
+Please feel free to connect with me on LinkedIn.

 Editor’s note: This post was originally published in February 2015 and has been updated for relevancy and accuracy.